Updated: 6 days ago

 To advertise products in the best locations, sensors evaluate client behaviour patterns.

-Making apps that allow consumers to directly buy things, get discounts, and take advantage of promotions, bypassing the middleman.
+Making apps that allow consumers to directly buy things, get discounts, and take advantage of promotions, bypasses the middleman.

 The omnichannel ecosystem

 Constant changes are taking place in consumer expectations and behaviour.
 During Covid, the winners were direct-to-consumer (DTC) and digitally-native businesses, since they prevented their customers from switching.
 Consumer packaged goods companies must act like direct-to-consumer brands and engage with and establish relationships with their customers online to drive continuous loyalty.
-It is accomplished through the development of e-commerce and B2B offerings and experiences that are world-class for direct-to-consumer and business-to-business markets.
+It is accomplished through developing e-commerce and B2B offerings and world-class experiences for direct-to-consumer and business-to-business markets.

 The focus is on the eCommerce channel.
 The consumer packaged goods industry quickly realized that this channel is different from the traditional grocery store aisles.
 To accomplish this, a unified approach must be taken to demand sensing, shaping, and fulfilment that is compliant with an algorithmically operating flywheel.
 Commercial teams in CPG companies need to upskill more than ever before thanks to e-commerce.